Early Childhood Education: Special Needs (M.Ed.)

 https://cola.unh.edu/education/program/med/early-childhood-education-special-needs

-The Department of Education offers the master of education degree in early childhood education with an option in special needs.
-When completed in conjunction with a degree, certification is available as an early childhood special education teacher (birth through eight years).
-Certification requirements are additional to the master's degree but may be completed as electives for the degree.
+The Education Department offers a Master of Education degree in Early Childhood Education: Special Needs.
+New Hampshire educator certification is available as an early childhood special education teacher (birth through eight years) through this degree.
+Requirements for this certification supplement the master's degree and may be completed as electives for the degree.

 This program is an advanced course of study designed for teachers, administrators, and other early childhood practitioners who wish to improve their professional competence and broaden their career opportunities.
-The program emphasizes the acquisition of knowledge and competencies in child development (birth through eight years), learning environments, developmentally appropriate curriculum, developmental and cultural diversity, and professional leadership.
-The coursework culminates in extensive field-based experience.
+The program emphasizes the acquisition of knowledge and competencies in child development (birth through eight years), learning environments, developmentally appropriate curriculum, developmental exceptionalities, and professional leadership.
+The coursework culminates in an extensive field-based experience.

 Admission Requirements

-All admitted students are expected to have had at least one course in child development at the upper division level and at least 200 hours of supervised classroom experience with children from birth through eight years of age, or the equivalent.
+All applicants are expected to have taken at least one course in child development at the upper undergraduate level and have at least 200 hours of supervised classroom experience with children from birth through eight years of age, or the work equivalent.

 Admission Criteria